johannestreutlein/op-tie-breaking/README.md

-# A new Formalism, Method and Open Issues for Zero-Shot Coordination code
+# Code for "A new Formalism, Method and Open Issues for Zero-Shot Coordination"

 This repository contains code for the Bachelor thesis on "A new Formalism, Method and Open Issues for Zero-Shot Coordination" by Johannes Treutlein.